k-sae/ign-reviews-Analysis/README.md

 ### Hadoop Analysis Steps

-1- to merge the two dataset in order to fetch the sales of each game title and it's score
+1- merge the two dataset in order to fetch the sales of each game title and it's score
 - use this hadoop commands to start the process on the mapper and reducer in _`merger`_ package

 ```